-Some people are good at remembering visual data and some are good at remembering verbal information.
-Birth related factors also play a role in memory.
-Some people are born with photographic memory, superhuman memory and selective memory.
-It is also possible to improve your memory and remember long lists of unrelated information with purely mechanical methods.
-Research has also been done to ascertain whether it is possible to boost memory through sleep, hypnosis and subliminal suggestions.
-In the following article Maria Garcia provides ten valuable suggestion on how to improve your memory.
+People vary in their memory performance.
+Some are good at remembering visual data and some, verbal information.
+Birth related factors play an important role.
+Some people are born with photographic memory, superhuman memory or selective memory.
+Recent researches indicate the possibilities that memory can be improved with music, sleep, hypnosis and subliminal suggestions.
+In the following article we will discuss ten simple ways to improve your memory.

 Suggestions for Further Reading